 At its simplest, collaborative workflow uses a "first come, first served" model to manage who has can make changes to what.
-Essentially, the first collaborator to select a bin in the Media Pool, open a timeline, or select a clip in the Color page gets a "lock" on that item.
-Once an item is locked (indicated by a colored badge), other collaborators can look at it, but they cannot make changes.
+Essentially, the first collaborator to select a bin in the Media Pool, open a timeline, or select a clip in the Fusion page or Color page gets a "lock" on that item.
+Once an item is locked (indicated by a colored collaborator badge), other collaborators can look at it, but they cannot make changes.
 This prevents versioning conflicts from occurring.

-Locks are released when a collaborator selects a different bin, timeline, or clip in the Color page.
-At that point, the changes that have been made are available to all collaborators when they refresh their project (by clicking a circular refresh icon that appears in the Media Pool).
+Bin and clip locks are released when a collaborator selects a different bin or timeline in the Media or Edit pages, or a different clip in the Fusion page or Color page.
+At that point, the changes that have been made to the previously locked item are "checked in" and made available to all collaborators once they refresh their project (by clicking a circular refresh icon that appears to the right of bins in the Media Pool or in the corner of the Edit page Viewer).

-All changes collaborators make are automatically saved to the project as they're made.
-However, collaborators get to decide when they want to update what they're currently working on to see these changes, in order to prevent a kaleidoscope of alterations from being a distraction while working.
+All changes that collaborators make are automatically saved to the project as they're made, via Live Save (which is always on in Collaborative mode), so no work will ever be lost as you collaborate with your team.
+However, each collaborator gets to decide when they want to update the bin, timeline, or clip they're currently working on to see the changes made by everyone else, in order to prevent a kaleidoscope of constant alterations to compositions and grades from being a distraction while you're working.